kalgynirae/csmenlopark/pages/services.md

 Our Sunday service is at <time datetime="10:00">10:00 am</time>.
 This service provides an atmosphere for prayer and for listening to a
-<a href="https://www.christianscience.com/publications-and-activities/bible-lessons" rel="external" target="_blank">Bible Lesson</a>
+<a href="https://www.christianscience.com/publications-and-activities/bible-lessons" rel="external">Bible Lesson</a>
 that promotes healing.
 The Bible Lesson is composed of citations from the Bible and
-<a href="https://www.christianscience.com/the-christian-science-pastor/science-and-health" rel="external" target="_blank">Science and Health</a>.
+<a href="https://www.christianscience.com/the-christian-science-pastor/science-and-health" rel="external">Science and Health</a>.
 Each service includes hymn singing by the congregation and an inspirational solo.

 ## Wednesday Meeting